punith15/java/README.md

 # java
-For CI only practicals only
+For CI only practicals only hfghf
 Practing CI with great Devop's Icon of next generation